 New Year’s resolutions aren’t for everyone, but if you’re a goal setter, this day is your playground.
 Write out your resolutions including the dates you want to achieve them.
 Make sure each goal attainable and mark your calendar with progressing dates to get you there.

 Update your social media accounts by editing your bios, handles, and taking down any photos you no longer want publicly seen.
-A quick refined rebrand can actually be a good way to set your intentions for the year—describe both the person you are and who you strive to be.
+A quickly refined rebrand can actually be a good way to set your intentions for the year—describe both the person you are and who you strive to be.

 If You’re Feeling Like Easing Into the New Year…